 WPCampus is a community of web professionals, educators, and people dedicated to the confluence of WordPress in higher education.
-Our mission is to advance higher education by providing a support structure and wealth of knowledge for anyone who uses, or is interested in using, WordPress in the world of higher education.
+Our mission is to advance higher education by providing a support structure and wealth of knowledge and networking for anyone who uses, or is interested in using, WordPress in the world of higher education.

 Much like online businesses or blogging, higher education is “enterprise on a budget”, a world of its own with unique challenges, content, stakeholders, and target audiences.
 Higher education is WordPress at the enterprise level but we don’t worry so much about which e-commerce plugin is best.
 Instead, we’re more concerned with managing large-scale networks of faculty blogs, abiding with FERPA and accessibility regulations, and implementing tools to promote research data.

 WPCampus members are using WordPress to power learning management systems, intranets, large university websites, and whatever else is needed to support their institution.

 The world of higher ed is a great candidate for utilizing WordPress to its full potential, whether it’s using the powerful CMS to stretch limited resources or using its API capabilities to share information and break down silos.

 What is WPCampus?